 It pays to look after your stored paint because good paint is not cheap.
 There is nothing worse than starting to paint and realizing you have a skin that needs to be cut out or flaking paint that will ruin your paint job.

-Just shake the paint pot before storing if it’s water-based such as emulsions if your paint is a gloss, varnish or resin types paint then create a skin using cling-film and it will be as good as new when you come round to painting again!
+Just shake the paint pot before storing it, if it’s water-based such as emulsions if your paint is a gloss, varnish or resin types

 Happy Painting 😉